-- Has taken triptans, opioids, ergots or combination preparations on at least 10 days per month.
+- Triptans, opioids, ergots or combination preparations on at least 10 days per month; or

-- Has taken paracetamol, aspirin (or other non-steroidal anti-inflammatory drugs (NSAIDs)) or combinations of these on at least 15 days per month.
+- Paracetamol, aspirin (or other non-steroidal anti-inflammatory drugs (NSAIDs)) or combinations of these on at least 15 days per month.

 - Opiate-containing medications cause problems most frequently.
 Codeine, both alone and in co-codamol, is probably the most common cause.